 Craig Buddy is your captain on History of Pirates, an adventure into the history behind all things pirate, from Black Beard to ancient pirates to pirate-themed media.
 Buddy has a gentle narration style and dives head first into his theme, referring to himself as captain and to you, the listener, as his crew.
 The show is quick and quirky, with episodes ranging in length from a few short minutes to just under an hour.

 Philosophy can be a difficult topic to wade into, with so many notable figures, such vast history, and no shortage of lofty ideas.
 On Philosophize This!, host Steven West makes the topic completely accessible without brushing away any of the fascination and introspection that makes philosophy such a rewarding subject.
 West tackles everything you’d ever want to know about the history of Philosophy with a snappy sense of humor and a conversational tone that invites you to ponder the big picture of the human experience.

 From Mike Duncan, who you may know from his wildly popular History of Rome podcast, comes Revolutions, a show that follows revolutions from throughout history.
 Duncan covers each revolution with a dedicated series of episodes, telling each story independently and exploring the connections between them as he transitions from one revolution story to the next.
 From the American Revolution to the French Revolution to the fight for Latin American Independence (and more), the show explores how revolutions happen and how they shape history.

-If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2018, these productive podcasts to help get your life together, some spooky horror podcasts, the best fiction podcasts overall, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2018, these productive podcasts to help get your life together, some spooky horror podcasts, the best fiction podcasts overall, podcasts to listen to at work, or The Manual’s own podcast.
 Need more suggestions?
 Here are some of our faves for men’s fashion, craft beer, and true crime.